faisalmemon/ios-crash-dump-analysis-book/markdown/QuickStart.md

 ### Bus Noise Crash

-When a computer was under both heavy network load and disk load the system would
+When a computer was under both heavy network load, and disk load, the system would crash.

-The crash was due corruption on disk.
-There were zeroes very 64 bytes.
+The crash was due to corruption on disk.
+There were zeroes every 64 bytes.
 It was the cache line size of the computer.
 The memory board was not wired up correctly causing noise at 64 byte boundaries picked up by the disk ribbon cable sitting next to it.

-This was seen during the development of Sun Volume Systems Group prototype hardware build.
+This was seen in an early prototype of a Sun Volume Systems Group computer.